What this means for Capital Regional District strata councils

 Don't confuse it with the Depreciation Report deadline

-The Depreciation Report mandate runs on a parallel but separate schedule: July 1, 2026 for Metro Vancouver, the Fraser Valley, and the Capital Regional District, and July 1, 2027 for the rest of BC — applying to stratas that have never had a report or whose most recent report predates December 31, 2020.
+The Depreciation Report mandate runs on a parallel but separate schedule: July 1, 2026 for Metro Vancouver, the Fraser Valley, and the Capital Regional District (a deadline that has now passed), and July 1, 2027 for the rest of BC — applying to stratas that have never had a report or whose most recent report predates December 31, 2020.

 What happens if a strata misses its EPR deadline?